coreinfrastructure/best-practices-badge/doc/INSTALL.md

 It may be useful to occasionally test that our installer script is working as expected.
 We have a branch set up on GitHub which is configured to do just that, test-dev-install.
-In order to test the install script, you must have write priveleges to the GitHub git repository.
+In order to test the install script, you must have write privileges to the GitHub git repository.
 If you do, you can trigger a test by running

 ~~~~